 Viral transport medium (available from Clinical Microbiology Laboratory)

 Obtain the viral transport medium from the Clinical Microbiology laboratory.
 Wipe the epithelial cell surface to remove any excess mucus.
 Discard the swab.
 Using a second swab, vigorously swab the site to be cultured and place the swab directly into the viral transport medium.
 Place tissue and/or aspirate specimens directly into the viral transport medium.
+Specimens should be collected early in the acute phase of the infection first 3-5 days after onset.

 Specimen not transported in viral transport medium, improper swab used in obtaining specimen, specimen heavily contaminated with bacteria, inappropriate specimen source, specimen collected with a WOODEN swab.